Define site boundaries and boundary groups

 Applies to: System Center Configuration Manager (Current Branch)

-Boundaries for System Center Configuration Manager define network locations on your intranet that can contain devices that you want to manage.
+Boundaries in Configuration Manager define network locations on your intranet.
+These locations include devices that you want to manage.
 Boundary groups are logical groups of boundaries that you configure.

-A hierarchy can include any number of boundary groups, and each boundary group can contain any combination of the following boundary types:
+A hierarchy can include any number of boundary groups.
+Each boundary group can contain any combination of the following boundary types:

 - Active Directory site name